bioperl/bioperl.github.io/howtos/SearchIO.md

 Background and Design
 ---------------------

 One of the most common and necessary tasks in [bioinformatics] is parsing analysis reports so that one can write programs which can help interpret the sheer volume of data that can be produced by processing many sequences.
 A popular tool for comparing sequences is the [BLAST](http://www.ncbi.nlm.nih.gov/bookshelf/br.fcgi?book=helpblast&part=CmdLineAppsManual) package from NCBI.
-The parsers for BLAST output are part of BioPerl's SearchIO.
+The parsers for BLAST output are part of BioPerl's Bio::SearchIO.

 The system was designed with the following assumptions: That all reports parsed with it could be separated into a hierarchy of components.
 The Result is the entire analysis for a single query sequence, and multiple Results can be concatenated together into a single file (i.e. running blastall with a fasta database as the input file rather than a single sequence).
 Each Result is a set of Hits for the query sequence.
 Hits are sequences in the searched database which could be aligned to the query sequence and met the minimal search parameters, such as e-value threshold.
 Each Hit has one or more High-scoring segment Pairs ) which are the alignments of the query and hit sequence.
 Each Result has a set of one or more Hits and each Hit has a set of one or more HSPs, and this relationship can be used to describe results from all pairwise alignment programs including [BLAST], [FastA], and implementations of the [Smith-Waterman] and [Needleman-Wunsch] algorithms.